 - Webb, JW.
 Sensory ontogeny in fishes: It’s all in the timing.
 Ecology and Evolutionary Ethology of Fishes, Tallahassee, FLA.
 June 2016.

 - Hu Y. and Webb, JF.
 Ontogeny of the olfactory and gustatory systems in Elacatinus spp.
 (Gobiidae): Potential for chemosensory-guided navigation in pelagic larvae?
 Joint Meeting of Ichthyologists and Herpetologists, New Orleans, LA.
 July 2016.

 - Hu, Y, Majoris, JE*, Buston, PM, and Webb, JF.
 2017.
 Development of the nose and internal taste buds in two species of neon gobies (Elacatinus spp): Potential to facilitate navigation of pelagic larvae.
 SICB, New Orleans, LA.
 Integrative and Comparative Biology.
 In Press.

 - Nickles K*, Hu Y, Majoris JE*, Buston PM and Webb JF.
 Ontogeny of the Lateral Line System in a Caribbean Reef Goby, Elacatinus lori.
 ASIH/JMIH annual meeting – Austin TX July 2017.

 - Hu, Y, Majoris, J, Buston, P, Webb, JF.
 201_.
 The role of olfaction and gustation in larval fish navigation (reef-seeking) behavior: Insights from morphology.
-For Journal of Fish Biology – Special Issue on Sensory Ecology of Fishes.
+Accepted – in revision.
+Journal of Fish Biology – Special Issue on Sensory Ecology of Fishes.